 Did you know that the 2000-year-old words of Jesus, as recorded by a tax collector, had a major impact on safety in Tasmanian mining?
 These same principles form the driving force for best practice safety management in Australia today.

-During the Industrial Revolution, John Cadbury was fighting against using children as chimney sweeps.
-Meanwhile the mine owners were recruiting six to nine year old children to work in their mines, 12 hours a day, 6 days a week for about $2 a week.
+During the Industrial Revolution, John Cadbury was fighting against the use of children being used as chimney sweeps.
+Meanwhile mine owners were recruiting 9 and even 6 yr old children to work in their mines, 12 hours a day, 6 days a week for about $2 a week.
 What was the difference between Cadbury and the mine owners?

 It wasn’t easy carrying a Bible in the playground so Helen and her friends had pockets made in their dresses for carrying a Bible or a New Testament.
 When Helen was 16, the group was called ‘“The Pocket Testament League’ “and it had a membership of 60 girls, now there are over 370,000 members world-wide.